Driving in Finland: Licences, Rules, Vehicles & Tyres, Schools

 - has not been guilty of operation of a vehicle without a licence during the last year.

-When applying for a driving licence permit from the local police, the following must be submitted:
+When applying for a driving licence permit the following must be submitted:

 - A young person’s health certificate (no more than five years old) or a medical certificate for a driving licence (no more than six months old)